Yarmouth–Dennis Red Sox: Three titles in four years mark the 2000s

 Posey returned for the 2007 campaign, and was surrounded by perhaps an even more talented squad.
 Future major leaguer Gordon Beckham took over at shortstop, while Posey shared time at catcher with future major leaguer Jason Castro.
 Beckham and Castro were named All-Star Game starters for the East Division in 2007, with Posey making the all-star team as a reserve.
 Beckham led the league in dingers with nine, and was tied for tops in RBI with 35.
-The team also featured the league's Outstanding Relief Pitcher, Nick Cassavechia, who led the league with 11 saves while recording a 1.07 ERA with 24 strikeouts and only three walks in 25.1 innings of work.
+The team also featured CCBL Hall of Famer Grant Green, as well as the league's Outstanding Relief Pitcher, Nick Cassavechia, who led the league with 11 saves while recording a 1.07 ERA with 24 strikeouts and only three walks in 25.1 innings of work.
 The team cruised to the playoffs with a dominating 31–12–1 regular season record.
 As in 2004, the Red Sox swept the final series against Falmouth, again winning the final game in Falmouth in dramatic fashion by scoring the go-ahead run on a Nick Romero suicide squeeze in the eighth inning scoring Posey.
 Castro scored another on a passed ball and Y-D's 2–0 lead held up as Y-D took the crown.
 Playoff MVP honors went to Game 2 starter Trevor Holder who held the Commodores to one hit in eight innings while striking out ten.
 Holder gave way to Cassavechia who struck out the side in the ninth to claim the title for Y-D. The Red Sox had won their third title in four years, and the 2007 trio of Posey, Beckham and Castro went on to be selected as three of the top ten picks in the 2008 MLB draft.

 Pickler's 2009 team again featured the league's top pitchers.
 The tall southpaw and future Boston Red Sox ace Chris Sale won the CCBL Outstanding Pitcher Award, fanning a league-high 57 batters while walking only nine in 55 innings of work with a 1.47 ERA.
 CCBL Outstanding Relief Pitcher Tyler Burgoon led the league with 12 saves, striking out 34 in 21.1 innings with a 1.69 ERA.